movsim/movsim/README.md

 Import the project into Eclipse from the _File >> Import_ menu item.
 In the resulting Select dialog, choose the _General >> Existing Projects into Workspace_ option.
 In the resulting dialog select the `movsim/core` directory and import.
 Repeat for the `movsim/viewer` directory.

-Alternatively, create an eclipse configuration from the commandline by typing `mvn eclipse:eclipse` and using the Eclipse _Import..._ dialog for `Existing Maven Project` in the component subdirectories.
+Alternatively, create an eclipse configuration from the commandline by typing `mvn eclipse:eclipse` and using the Eclipse _Import..._ dialog for `Existing Maven Project`.
+Attention: this method leads to bug in eclipse.
+See [maven.README](https://github.com/movsim/movsim/blob/master/maven.README).

 You can then build and run either the _core_ or _viewer_ Java applications.